 After over a decade, he did it again and I was quite amused with what he shared.
 He had dreamt I had tumor of the brain and was very sick.
 I laughed it off.
 Thinking vainly, he must be looking for an excuse to connect.

 His status continued to be the same and his social media absence quite conspicuous.
-It led me to text an old colleague to figure if he, in fact was OK.
-The colleague confirmed that he was, till a few months back that is, and offered to find out more, an offer which I promptly declined.
+It led me to text an old colleague to figure if he, in fact, was OK.
+The colleague confirmed that indeed he was, up untill a few months back that is, and offered to find out more, an offer which I promptly declined.

 Now he lay in the morgue of a hospital.
 And the last I saw him, I realized, was that night we howled after a meal at the Café-Flavors, underneath the fly over near the office.
 It felt like a distant memory.

 I saw his little girl, Tahira, walk out of the house with her didi close behind.
 She looked at me and I at her for a brief moment.
 Her forehead- broad and wide just like his.
 She smiled a half smile and walked back, unaware of her Abbu’s absence from her life now forever.